National Honor Societies (by invite only)

 Psi Chi is the international honors society for psychology students and is endorsed by the American Psychological Association.

-2. Have completed at least 3 semesters (or equivalent) of college courses.
+- Have completed at least three semesters (or equivalent) of college coursework.

-3. Have completed at least 9 semester hours (or equivalent) of psychology courses.
+- Have completed at least nine semester hours of psychology courses.

 Sigma Alpha Pi (The National Society of Leadership and Success)